Autodesk Promotions | Product Discounts & Coupons

 Legal disclosures

-The purchase of the Autodesk Autodesk Fusion bundle offers a 33% discount off the Suggested Retail Price (SRP) for purchases of three new 1-year subscriptions to Autodesk Fusion, purchased as a bundle, excluding taxes.
-Products available through the Autodesk eStore under this programme include a 3-seat bundle of Autodesk Fusion.
+The purchase of the Autodesk Autodesk Fusion bundle offers a 33% discount off the Suggested Retail Price (SRP) for purchases of 3 new 1-year subscriptions to Autodesk Fusion, purchased as a bundle, excluding taxes.
+Products available through the Autodesk eStore under this program include a 3-seat bundle of Autodesk Fusion.

-This offer is available in the United Kingdom and may not be combined with other rebates or promotions and is void where prohibited or restricted by law.
-Products must be purchased from the Autodesk online store and the applicable discount will automatically appear in your basket.
+This offer is available in the Autodesk EMEA eStores (includes www.autodesk.be/nl, www.autodesk.be/fr, www.autodesk.cz, www.autodesk.dk, www.autodesk.hu, www.autodesk.nl, www.autodesk.no, www.autodesk.pl, www.autodesk.fi, www.autodesk.se, www.autodesk.co.uk, www.autodesk.com/eu, www.autodesk.de, www.autodesk.fr, www.autodesk.it, www.autodesk.es, www.autodesk.pt, www.autodesk.ch/de, www.autodesk.ch/fr, www.autodesk.ch/it, www.autodesk.com.tr.) and may not be combined with other rebates or promotions and is void where prohibited or restricted by law.
+Products must be purchased from the Autodesk online store and the applicable discount will automatically appear in your cart.